-This time, I wrapped a multiple magic stone around the arrows with a hurry.
-Tightening it as best as I can, I raised up my bow and took steady aim.
-With a twang , the arrow flew across the sky.
+This time, I wrapped multiple magic stones around the arrows in a hurry.
+Tightening it as best as I can, I raised up my bow and took a steady aim.
+With a twang, the arrow flew across the sky.
 Firing another right behind it, I yelled.
 “Activate!”

 The cacophony of magic all simultaneously went off at once, creating quite a spectacular magic show.

-Soldiers that was once fighting with the Blood Dryad shifted their aim at it instead, but before they could attempt to even kill it, arrows flew downwards and pierced them.
-The Blood Dryad took this chance to gobble up the injured soldiers completely cleaning out the remaining squads that survived.
+Soldiers who were once fighting with the Blood Dryad shifted their aim at it instead, but before they could even kill it, arrows flew downwards and pierced them.
+The Blood Dryad took this chance to gobble up the injured soldiers completely, cleaning out the remaining squads that survived.

 “It makes me shudder every time I see the Dryad eat them up.”
-The archer right next to me voice his opinion in a shudder.
+The archer right next to me voiced his opinion in a shudder.

 “Yea.
-I am glad that we have those monster’s on our side.”
+I am glad that we have that monster’s on our side.”
 Another archer spoke with a nod.
 “Without these Identity Cards, who knows what would’ve happened if we were down there.”
-Patting his chest where his pocket laid, he stare down towards the Blood Dryad with relief.
+Patting his chest where his pocket laid, he stared down towards the Blood Dryad with relief.

 It finally hit me.
 I completely forgot that the people were issued two kinds of Identity Cards embedded with magic that Duke Jeremy has.
-The Identity card are special card made from the magic inside my castle.
+The Identity cards are unique cards made from the magic inside my castle.
 A piece of the Eternal Flame that sleeps in the middle of the castle was brought to the Town Hall.

-The Eternal Flame isn’t like any other fire, supposedly it never has gone out, and has the ability to record information.
+The Eternal Flame isn’t like any other fire, supposedly it never has gone out and can record information.
 Especially in controlling the magic around the city.
-Sending out a small piece of Flame towards the Ctiy Hall was to deviate the people from entering into the castle and hiding the main flame from everyone else.
-Coco stated that the Eternal Flame was like the heart of the city and I needed to take care of it well.
+Sending out a small flame towards the City Hall was to deviate the people from entering into the castle and hiding the main fire from everyone else.
+Coco stated that the Eternal Flame was like the heart of the city, and I needed to take care of it well.

-Plus, every time someone new comes into the city, a temporary card are created the moment they pass through the gates.
+Plus, every time someone new comes into the city, a temporary card is created the moment they pass through the gates.
 From the Eternal Flame’s fire, an origami bird appears and flies towards them.
-It will then magical unfold itself, absorbing their signature energy as it turn into a flat card.
+It will then magically unfold itself, absorbing their signature energy as it turns into a flat card.

-The neat thing about the temporary card was that it has countdown, issuing how long they could stay.
+The neat thing about the temporary card was that it has a countdown, issuing how long they could stay.
 It’s always a month.
-When the month passes, the card will change into a red color, bursting into a flaming bird as it fly up into the air, marking the person as ineligible to stay for to long.
+When the month passes, the card will change into a red color, bursting into a flaming bird as it flies up into the air, marking the person as ineligible to stay for too long.

-That person wouldn’t be able to trade or live in the city any longer, and they will have to go to the nearest Civil Building to renew for another month or apply for a citizenship.
-If three day passes without any change, the card would alert the Duke Jeremy and his guards to find them.
+That person wouldn’t be able to trade or live in the city any longer, and they would have to go to the nearest Civil Building to renew for another month or apply for citizenship.
+If three days pass without any change, the card will alert Duke Jeremy and his guards to find them.

-They soldiers will arrive and ask the person if they want to stay longer or apply for a citizenship.
+The soldiers will arrive and ask the person if they want to stay longer or apply for citizenship.
 If they don’t apply, the person will be forcefully kicked out of the city.
-One of its benefits of the the temporary card was that it also has a “safe” features, in which it tells the Main Eternal Flames that they are someone not to harm, especially getting eaten by the plant defensive magic.
+One of its benefits of the temporary card was that it also has a “safe” feature, in which it tells the Main Eternal Flames that they are someone not to harm, especially getting eaten by the plant defensive magic.

-It has become a solid rule that one needs to keep their ID on them at all times, because without it the chance of getting ‘eaten’ by the plant was very high.
-No one wanted to take that chances.
-Also the main feature of the card was that it would show the owner the safest way through the Forgotten Forest without getting lost or eaten by monster.
+It has become a solid rule that one needs to keep their ID on them at all times because, without it, getting ‘eaten’ by the plant was very high.
+No one wanted to take that chance.
+Also, the card’s main feature was that it would show the owner the safest way through the Forgotten Forest without getting lost or eaten by a monster.

-Plus without my consent, living inside the city without my knowledge was impossible.
-This whole city was my space where without an ID card no one can enter, which could also be exploited by issuing out Temporary ID cards by the dozens.
+Plus, without my consent, living inside the city without my knowledge was impossible.
+This whole city was my space where no one could enter without an ID card, which could also be exploited by issuing out Temporary ID cards by the dozens.
 The problem lies in when the enemy soldiers pass the wall.
-The Eternal Flame has a few important jobs: one was to issue out the cards, and create new IDs.
-Other than that if it’s not turned off, then we have a serious problem.
+The Eternal Flame has a few important jobs: one was to issue out the cards and create new IDs.
+Other than that, if it’s not turned off, then we have a serious problem.

-The ID maker will continually make cards if the enemy soldier pass through the walls and enter the city, allowing them to be immune from the magic unless they killed someone.
-Luckily right now the ID doesn’t flag the citizens as murder when facing enemies outside the wall.
-Enemies attacking the city walls are automatically label as enemies and doesn’t count, only when a citizen or a temporary citizen is killed inside the walls are a different story.
-I was already getting an headache just thinking about it.
+The ID maker will continually make cards if the enemy soldier passes through the walls and enters the city, allowing them to be immune from magic unless they kill someone.
+Luckily right now, the ID doesn’t flag the citizens as murder when facing enemies outside the wall.
+Enemies attacking the city walls are automatically labeled as enemies and don’t count, only when a citizen or a temporary citizen is killed inside the walls are a different story.
+I was already getting a headache just thinking about it.

 I quickly ran down the stairs and towards the castle.
 My goal was the Eternal Flame at the castle, not the one at the City Hall.
-The reason because the Eternal Flame in the City Hall can only do a certain things.
+The reason is that the Eternal Flame in the City Hall can only do certain things.
 I knew that turning it off was impossible, but creating a new rule was not.
-The only problem was that I had to manually over right such rule.
+The only problem was that I had to manually override such a rule.
 I felt stupid for not realizing this sooner.
 With frustration, I ran until I saw a man pulling on his horse.

 “Sir!
 Let me borrow your horse for a bit!
 I promise to send it back!”
 I jumped up onto the horse, snatching the reins out of his hands.
 “I’m really sorry!”

-Spurring the horse forward, we blazed through the open fields, and eventually made it into the city.
-The distance to cover from the wall to even the tip of the Southern district was no joke that lasted awhile.
-Though cutting straight through the middle and going up through the northern district was done in half the time.
+Spurring the horse forward, we blazed through the open fields and eventually made it into the city.
+The distance to cover from the wall to even the Southern district’s tip was no joke that lasted a while.
+Though cutting straight through the middle and going up through the northern district was done half the time.

 Jumping off the horse, I ran into the castle.
-The doors automatically opens, letting me through without much worry.
-Running pass the lobby, the hundreds of rooms, the garden, and finally down a flight of stairs.
-I came upon a large heavy doors decorated with intricate design.
+The doors automatically open, letting me through without much worry.
+Running past the lobby, the hundreds of rooms, the garden, and finally down a flight of stairs.
+I came upon a large, heavy door decorated with intricate design.
 No one was able to enter into this room except me, not even the maids.

-With a groan the doors shook open, letting me in.
-Inside the giant room, in the middle was a bright blue and white fire that flickered powerfully with life.
+With a groan, the doors shook open, letting me in.
+In the middle, the giant room was a bright blue and white fire that flickered powerfully with life.
 One could say that the Eternal Flame was a part of my heart and where magical energy freely connected to me.
 The closer I got, the more powerful and complete I felt.
 Even the blue flames became bigger, welcoming me back home.

 Small fire origami birds were flying around the room.
 My instinct told me what I needed to do.
-I raised up my hands in front of the giant fire, connecting together with the flames and eventually a numerous amount of rules and codes passed through my head.
-Everything made sense and I knew what to do.
-All I had to do was think about the new rule that needed to be inputted into the Eternal Flame.
+I raised up my hands in front of the giant fire, connecting together with the flames and eventually, a numerous amount of rules and codes passed through my head.
+Everything made sense, and I knew what to do.
+I had to think about the new rule that needed to be inputted into the Eternal Flame.

-The first was during massive invasions and war times, that no new temporary ID’s will be created.
-A second rule was not to give allow any new cards given to possible legendary monster descendant without going through me first.
+The first was during massive invasions and war times that no new temporary IDs will be created.
+A second rule was not to allow any new cards given to possible legendary monster descendants without going through me first.
 Right now, I searched through the memory bank of all the citizens that were living here in the city.

 I pulled my hand away from the fire and rushed back out the castle ground.
 Hopped onto the horse and sped my way back towards the city wall.
-Missing a single moment of the war was bad enough, I wanted to be there in stopping the enemy from breaking through.
+Missing a single moment of the war was bad enough; I wanted to stop the enemy from breaking through.

-The streets were busy with people, rushing back and forth getting the supplies ready as they send it towards the front lines.
-Even the children were helping out during the war time, doing miscellaneous task that they could handle.
+The streets were busy with people, rushing back and forth, getting the supplies ready as they sent it towards the front lines.
+Even the children were helping out during the wartime, doing miscellaneous tasks that they could handle.

 “Berry!”
-Siva’s voice shouted as I rush past.
+Siva’s voice shouted as I rushed past.